ValKmjolnir/Nasal-Interpreter/doc/tutorial.md

 };
 ```

-If you don't warp built-in function in a normal nasal function,
+If you don't wrap built-in function up in a normal nasal function,
 this native function may cause __segmentation fault__ when searching arguments.

 Use `import("filename.nas")` to get the nasal file including your built-in functions, then you could use it.